gameshowstudio/gameshowstudio.github.io/press/index.md

 For more information about music that's available to be played in the app, check out the [Music page](/help/music).
 Music is also played when certain screens are displayed on the TV, as described on the [TV page](/help/tv).
 Sets of round rules also have music associated with them, as described on the [Round Rules page](/help/roundrules).

-All of the music and sound effects in the app were created by [my brother and me](/about).
+All of the music and sound effects in the app were created by the developer and his brother.
 These tracks help to provide an immersive game show feeling while playing.

-### Apple TV Integration
+### TV Integration

-Game Show Studio is designed to integrate with an Apple TV which displays scores and a timer, adding to the “Studio” feel.
-When connected to an Apple TV, sound effects and music are routed to the TV.
-Game Show Studio works great with or without an Apple TV.
+Game Show Studio is designed to work with or without a TV, which, when connected, displays scores and timers, adding to the “Studio” feel.
+When connected to a TV, sound effects and music are routed to the TV.
 All of the necessary information to host a game is displayed on the host’s screen, making the additional display optional.

 Check out the [TV page](/help/tv) for more information.

 ![image of host connected to a TV](/images/v2-0-0/phone-host-and-tv-w800.png)

-## Sweating the Details

-We’re proud of this app, and we put a lot of thought into the experience.
-There are a few small details that illustrate this that we would like to point out if you are interested.
-Check them out [here](/press/details).

 ## Use Cases